 The language and imagery of Hanukkah continues this time with the theme of sanctification which has a relevant application as well

 Jesus is showing them that He is the true ultimate temple that they are so seemingly loyal to and are religiously protecting.
-The Old Testament patterns of the wilderness Tabernacle of worship as well as the Temple imaged the God who who would come to dwell with His people.
-Every detail and measure of their structures pointed to and illustrated the very One that was standing before them and they couldn't see it being blinded so darkly by their self perceived righteousness, religious zeal, and political agendas that they thought would bring "this life" happiness.
+The Old Testament patterns of the wilderness Tabernacle of worship, as well as the Temple, imaged the God who would come to dwell with His people.
+Every detail and measure of their structures pointed to and illustrated the very One that was standing before them and they couldn't see it being blinded so darkly by their self-perceived righteousness, religious zeal, and political agendas that they thought would bring "this life" happiness.

 The practical application is to realize that we too are temples of the Holy Spirit in need of continual sanctification of anything, attitude or activity that comes before Him and centers itself on personal agendas and worldly temporal counterfeit forms of happiness and security.